hpc-carpentry/hpc-carpentry.github.io/pages/supporters.md

 - [How to be a modern scientist](https://leanpub.com/modernscientist) Proceeds from the book __How to be a modern scientist__, written by Jeffrey Leek, support the work of Data Carpentry.

 - Several individuals donate to The Carpentries general fund.
 We did not initially ask for permission to publish their names here, so are in the process of creating this list.

+### The Carpentries Philanthropy
+As part of The Carpentries efforts to build global capacity in essential data and computational skills, we are looking for those who want to engage with us on a deeper level.
+From opportunities to directly support and help fund our programs, to sneak peeks into what our Core Team is working on, this mailing list will serve as a bridge between the work we have done and the work we hope to do with your help.

+If you are interested in learning more about how you can help us be the leading inclusive community teaching data and coding skills, please register for our mailing list below.
+And as always, thank you for being a part of our community.

 ### In Kind Support